jmaslak/resume/README.md

 the summary at the [Creative Commons](https://creativecommons.org/licenses/by/4.0/) site.

-This is an attribution-required license, so you are required to credit the creator of the template this is based upon, Timmy Chan, and also Joelle Maslak for her changes to these templates.
+This is an attribution-required license, so you are welcome to incorporate this into your own works, but you are required to credit the creator of the template this is based upon, Timmy Chan, and also Joelle Maslak for her changes to these templates.